 We are subject to various legal proceedings and claims which have arisen during the ordinary course of business.
 These claims include certain patent infringement litigation naming us and several other resellers as well as certain manufacturers of products we sell or use in our business.
 No specific amounts have been claimed as damages.
-In the opinion of management, the outcome of such matters is not expected to have a material effect on our financial position, results of operations, and cash flows.
+In the opinion of management, the outcome of such matters is not expected to have a material effect on our financial position, results of operations, or cash flows.

 We are also subject to audit by various government agencies relating to sales under certain government contracts.
 An audit was conducted on our contract with the GSA for the period May 1, 1997 to March 31, 2002, and in November 2003, the GSA's contract with our subsidiary, GovConnection, was cancelled.
-Management has concluded that such cancellation was precipitated by an audit of contractual compliance, although we have not received an audit report or received a claim from the GSA concerning amounts that might be owed pursuant to this audit.
-Based on our own internal review of contractual compliance, we have noted that several internal control deficiencies existed at GovConnection surrounding its compliance with the GSA contract.
-Actions were taken to address these deficiencies.
-In order to assist in this evaluation, we engaged outside counsel and an independent accounting firm to review our systems, policies, and procedures relative to our federal, state, and local government contracts and to assist us in resolving this matter.
-We were awarded a new GSA contract in August 2004.
+Management concluded that such cancellation was precipitated by an audit of contractual compliance, although we did not receive an audit report or a claim from the GSA concerning amounts that might be owed pursuant to this audit.
+Based on our own internal review of contractual compliance, we noted that several internal control deficiencies existed at GovConnection surrounding its compliance with the GSA contract, and actions were taken to address these deficiencies.
+We engaged outside counsel and an independent accounting firm to review our systems, policies, and procedures relative to our federal, state, and local government contracts and to assist us in resolving this matter and were awarded a new GSA contract in August 2004.